ScottON/ScottON/_pages/about.md

 I put my abilities to use for you.
 I’ll use my unique research process to gather the information I need.
 Then, I write and polish the copy so your customer is begging to buy.
 You can sit back and relax while I handle it.
 Professional copy sent to you by the agreed deadline.
 Unlimited revisions with my 100% satisfaction guarantee.

-It’s time for you to choose.
+It’s to choose.
 If you’ve reached this point then I imagine you’ve taken a liking to option #3.
 Have a look at the services I offer below.

 Contact me if you’ve got a project you’d like to discuss.